David-OConnor/stm32-hal/README.md

 - Flash read/write unimplemented on L5 and H7
 - Low power timers (LPTIM) unimplemented
 - Timer 15 can't set PSC on L5 due to a PAC error that's now fixed upstream on GH
-- ADC is unimplemented on F4
+- ADC unimplemented on F4
 - ADC 3 and 4 unimplemented on G4.
 ADC3 is unimplemented on H7
 - Low power modes beyond sleep and cstop aren't implemented for H7
-- Waiting on U5 PAC before implementing